plinder-org/plinder/docs/dataset.md

 projected system column is `sucos_shape_pocket_qcov__50__strong__component`.
 The gated `shape`, `color`, and raw `sucos_shape` values remain diagnostic scores and are not clustered directly.

+V3 does not distribute the materialized `scores/` dataset.
+Instead, it distributes mapped Foldseek and MMseqs results in `alignments/`, ordered by query and target and compressed as deterministic two-character Parquet shards.
+The shard for a PDB ID is `pdb_id[-3:-1]`, matching the PDB archive convention.
+This keeps the number of files manageable while allowing Parquet predicate pushdown to read only row groups relevant to requested query and target entries.
+V2 retains the materialized `scores/` layout.

 :::{include} table.html
 :::